joserafael1990/medical-records/START_SERVERS.md

 - **Force kill**: Use Activity Monitor or `kill` command with process ID

 ---
-*AVANT Medical System - Clean, organized, and ready for development! 🏥*
+*CORTEX Medical System - Clean, organized, and ready for development! 🏥*